GSA/plainlanguage.gov/_pages/resources/groups/index.md

 ## In the U.S.

-The United States is fast becoming a leader in the world-wide plain-language movement.
+The United States is fast becoming a leader in the world-wide plain language movement.
 In addition to government efforts, several important non-profit organizations and groups of professionals support the movement.

 ### Non-profit organizations